projectestac/alexandria/html/question/type/essaywiris/README.md

 Alternatively, download the zip from <https://github.com/wiris/moodle-qtype_essaywiris/archive/master.zip> it into the question/type folder, and then rename the new folder to "essaywiris".

+## Technical Support

+If you have questions or need help integrating WirisQuizzes, please contact us (support@wiris.com) instead of opening an issue.

+## Privacy policy

+The [WirisQuizzes Privacy Policy](https://www.wiris.com/en/wiris-quizzes-privacy-policy/) covers the data processing operations for the MathType users.
+It is an addendum of the company’s general Privacy Policy and the [general Privacy Policy](https://www.wiris.com/en/privacy-policy) still applies to WirisQuizzes users.

 ## License

 Wiris Essay question type is Licensed under the [GNU General Public, License Version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).